dataventuresnz/mobility-index/README.md

 * We then subtract the minimum population from the maximum population count in a given day for an SA2.

-* We sum the deltas' in each SA2 for each category or regional council to get an overall mobility measure for the area.
+* We sum the deltas in each SA2 for each category or regional council to get an overall mobility measure for the area.

-* We calculate the percentage difference between each day of the observed week and an average week from 2019 (we then use this for our mobility plots).
+* We calculate the percentage difference between each day of the observed week and an average week in the first half of 2021 (we then use this for our mobility plots).
+  * Note: we previously used 2019 as a baseline for mobility in our 2020 reports.
+Due to updates to our population data methodology, we now use early 2021.

 * We then average the seven daily percentage differences to get a single mobility measure for a week in each region or category (this is used for our tables at the end of each report).